 The section of the Highway Safety Code concerning the Move-Over Law came into effect in 2012.
 It seeks to reduce the risks encountered by people carrying out emergency interventions on a roadway.

 Where and when does the Move-Over Law apply?

-- The Move-Over Law applies everywhere—on highways, rural roads and city streets
+- The Move-Over Law applies everywhere—on highways, country roads and city streets

 - It applies whenever an emergency vehicle, tow truck or surveillance vehicle is stopped and its yellow arrow light signal, flashing lights or rotating lights are activated.
 Vehicles for which you are required to move over include: